Is a Shiba Inu Right for You?

 Shiba Inu-Dog or Cat?

 The Shiba Inu is a clean dog and is often found licking and cleaning themselves.
 Unlike most other breeds, who will walk through puddles, the Shiba will generally walk around them.
 Giving them a bath, cutting their nails or a vet visit can result in some serious “drama queen” behaviors and the unique “Shiba Scream”.
-And don’t be surprised if your Shiba perches themselves on the back of the couch or other high spot to survey his kingdom.
+And don’t be surprised if your Shiba perches themselves on the back of the couch or other high spot to survey their kingdom.

 Growing Up Shiba Inu